yashkun19/191ME296CS252/README.md

 #### Basic idea
 Firstly global variables for array,maximum,minimum,average are declared.
 Input is taken through from command line from the user.
-Functions for finding maximum,minimum and average are declared.Seperate threads are created for respective operations.
+Functions for finding maximum,minimum and average are declared.
+Seperate threads are created for respective operations.
 These thread access the global variables and update their values.
 Finally all threads are joined together and output is printed on the screen.